jadecobra/python_tdd_exercises/source/AssertionError.rst

   E    AssertionError: True is not false

-this is familiar, it was the first failing test I wrote in :doc:`How to Setup a Test Driven Development Environment <setup_tdd_environment>`
+this is familiar, it was the first failing test from :doc:`How to Setup a Test Driven Development Environment <setup_tdd_environment>`

 GREEN: make it pass
 ^^^^^^^^^^^^^^^^^^^